milanrona/cse15l-lab-reports/labreport2.md

 ![image](Web_1st_try.png)

 - **example 2**
 I inputed `"whoisthis"`.
-The handle request method of my code is called.
+The handle request method of my code is called, where the seconf if statment is executed.
 The counter is incramented therfore `counter = 2`.
 The string is added to the `return string` with a new line `\n` at the end and counter at the begining.
+Therefore return string equals "1. how are you \n 2. whoisthis \n"

 ![image_2](Web_2nd_try.png)